vidyar/docs-1/sources/config.rst

 Selenium
 .........

-Our minions are pre-installed with selenium-server-standalone-2.41.0.jar.
 Selenium is not started on boot, you will have to enable it using **services** tag and start xvfb (X Virtual Framebuffer) on display port 99.0, so that firefox can run on the server without using a GUI.
 Configure your yml file as shown below to start selenium on firefox.

 .. code-block:: bash